mbradle/nucnet_utilities/README.md

 # nucnet_utilities

 This is a set of plotting utilities for output from NucNet Tools.
-To use, clone the repository .
+To use, clone the repository by typing

+     git clone github.com/mbradle/nucnet_utilities.git

 Then set the PYTHONPATH environment variable.
 If you cloned the repository to /home/xxx/nucnet_utilities, where xxx = your user name, type

      export PYTHONPATH=/home/xxx/nucnet_utilities/src/python